 Andorra is a fascinating country that boasts many claims including the highest life expectancy in the world and the highest capital in Europe, Andorra la Vella, at 1,023 metres.
+Over 30% of the Andorran territory is a national park under protection of UNESCO.
 It’s compact size, just 183 square miles, means it is possible to drive through the country in one hour.
 So accessing all that Andorra has to offer can be achieved easily and efficiently.

 Andorra is unique in that it is located close to the Spanish beach resorts of the Costa Brava yet is surrounded by mountains.
 This combination leads to some amazing weather and 300 sunny days a year.